steveblue/ngus/README.md

 ngus needs the help of the Famo.us and Angular 2 Developer Communities to really take off and be an invaluable next-gen tool for Web Developers.

 ngus still has a long way to go before it is ready for a Production environment.
-If you are interested in contributing to the project and helping to build out Angular 2 Components that interface with the Famo.us Engine, please contact steveblue at gmail dot com.
+If you are interested in contributing to the project and helping to build out Angular 2 Components that interface with the Famo.us Engine, please contact steveblue at gmail.com

 ###Getting Started